castorini/hf-spacerini/README.md

 ## Creating a simple application 🔎
 You can deploy a search system for the test set of the Extreme Summatization [XSUM](https://huggingface.co/datasets/xsum) dataset on huggingface using the following command with variables stored in a [`config.json`](config.json):
-You can follow the instructions below to create the search tool and deplot to huggingface.
+You can follow the instructions below to create the search tool and deploy to huggingface.

 ```bash
 spacerini --config-file config.json deploy